 You could utilise gentle, low-impact exercises (like aerobics or different types of yoga), and build routines that allow for repeated movements that strengthen and reinforce joints and muscles.

-MotivatePT, for instance, offers packages and sessions that combine stretching and movement exercises with strength and flexibility training, specifically designed for the elderly to keep moving.
+MotivatePT offers packages and sessions that combine stretching and movement exercises with strength and flexibility training, specifically designed for the elderly to keep moving.

-If you’ve chosen to make senior personal training your fitness niche, we’d strongly advise qualifying in Level 3 exercise referral, as well as Level 4 in lower back pain management.
+If you’ve chosen to make senior personal training your fitness niche, we’d strongly advise qualifying in Level 3 Exercise Referral, as well as Level 4 in Lower Back Pain Management.

-A Level 4 in Lower Back Pain Management means you’ll also be able to mitigate against any aches and pains that your clients may experience during more intensive sessions.
+The exercise referral process provides you with an insight into how exercise can be a functional way for those with limited mobility to get back on their feet.
+Meanwhile, a Level 4 in Lower Back Pain Management means you’ll also be able to help protect against any aches and pains that your clients may experience during more intensive sessions.

-You’ll also gain a much clearer picture of how exercise can affect the joints and skeletal system, as well as exercise you can incorporate into sessions to aid in recovery and pain management.
+You’ll also gain a much clearer picture of how exercise can affect the joints and skeletal system, as well as exercise you can incorporate into sessions to aid recovery and pain management.

-Of course, personal training for the elderly is one of the broader personal trainer niche markets, so within this, we’ve outlined a few suggestions on specific demographics you could target as you focus your niche:
+Personal training for the elderly is one of the broader personal trainer niche markets, so within this, we’ve outlined a few suggestions on specific demographics you could target as you focus your niche:

-• Menopausal women
+- Menopausal women

-• Older athletes and sportspeople
+- Older athletes and sportspeople

-• Those with age-related conditions, like osteoporosis or arthritis
+- Those with age-related conditions, like osteoporosis or arthritis

-• Over a certain age range (such as 65+, 70+, etc.)
+- Over a certain age range (such as 65+, 70+, etc.)

 Overall, personal training for seniors is a popular bracket to place yourself in.
 Though it still sounds quite broad, you can always narrow it down further to create a personal training target market that is even more niche.